 7 Inspection report forwarded to SPCB by RO with recommendation

-8 Scrutiny by concerned SPCB office
+8 Scrutiny by the concerned SPCB office

 9 EIA report scrutiny by SPCB